Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 5. Substructures of a unit-field associated with fundamental (gravitational, electromagnetic, weak and strong) fields: The generator and associate components of the unit-field

 \subsubsection{5.3.1.
 Categorization according to the symmetries of the coordinate systems of ACs}

 In the model of a structure-less unit-field (elementary particle) describing by Eqs. (\ref{eq1abc}) - (\ref{eq205abc}), the {\it{kind}} of the unit-field (particle) has been determined solely by the particle rest-mass $m_0$.
 The structure-less unit-field ${\psi}_{0n}$ depends only on the particle rest-mass, which could be considered as the particular initial conditions of the equation of motion.
 In such a case, the different configurations of the structure-less unit-field ${\psi}_{0n}$ corresponding to the different solutions of the equation of motion for a given rest-mass $m_{0n}$ are attributed to the different momentums $\mathbf{k}_{0n}$ of the same particle.
-In other words, the structure-less unit-field ${\psi}_{0n}$ with the rest-mass $m_0= 0$ or $m_0\neq 0$ is considered as the 4-dimensional structure-less object in the space-time, namely as the structure-less quanta of energy-matter.
+In other words, the structure-less unit-field ${\psi}_{0n}$ with the rest mass $m_0= 0$ or $m_0\neq 0$ is considered as the 4-dimensional (in spacetime) structure-less object, namely as the structure-less quanta of energy-mass.
 The unit-field (particle) with the internal structure (substructure) corresponding to the gravitational, electromagnetic, weak and strong fields and interactions has been described by Eqs. (\ref{eq210abc}) - (\ref{eq306abc}).
-In the model of the structured unit-fields (\ref{eq283abc}), the unit-fields ${\psi _{0n}} = {\tilde \psi} _{0n} \Phi^{a}_{n}$ are distinguished from each other not only by the rest-mass $m_0$, but also by the associate-components $\phi_{in}$ of the total associate component $\Phi^{a}_{n}$.
+In the model of the structured unit-fields (\ref{eq283abc}), the unit-fields ${\psi _{0n}} = {\tilde \psi} _{0n} \Phi^{a}_{n}$ are distinguished from each other not only by the rest mass $m_0$, but also by the associate-components $\phi_{in}$ of the total associate component $\Phi^{a}_{n}$.
 That means that the structured unit-fields with the different {\it{ACs}} correspond to the unit-fields (particles) of the {\it{different kinds}}.
 It was indicated that the two calibrations (gauges) of the associate-components $\phi_{in}$ could be consistent with the Einstein special relativity and the experimentally observed properties of the elementary particles.
-In order to satisfy these conditions the unit-field {\it{AC}} should be calibrated by the gauge (\ref{eq291abc}) in the form of Laplace's (${\Gamma ^2_{In}} = 0$) or the Helmholt (${\Gamma ^2_{In}} \neq 0$) equation.
+In order to satisfy these conditions the unit-field {\it{ACs}} should be calibrated by the gauge (\ref{eq291abc}) in the form of the Laplace (${\Gamma ^2_{In}} = 0$) or Helmholt (${\Gamma ^2_{In}} \neq 0$) equation.
 The Laplace and Helmholtz equations (gauges) describe the {\it{ACs}} of the {\it{two different kinds}}, namely the {\it{Laplace and Helmholtz associate-components}} with the respective gauge masses ${\Gamma _{In}} = 0$ and ${\Gamma _{In}} \neq 0$.